Vedatori/PaLampa/README.md

 1. [Návod pro programování](https://github.com/Vedatori/PaLampa/blob/main/Manuals/PaLampa_programming_cz.md)
 1. [Lekce na programování](https://github.com/Vedatori/PaLampa/blob/main/Manuals/PaLampa_lectures_achievements.md)

+# PaLampa [en]
+PaLampa is a smart desk lamp designed as a product for the Summer Robotics Camp 2023 organized by the association Vědátoři.
+It is a product specially developed to help individuals improve their skills in mechanical construction, soldering, and programming.
+Participants received this product as a kit, where they soldered non-standard components onto a PCB with pre-mounted SMD components and assembled the mechanical part from pre-prepared pieces.
+After completion, the product can be programmed, and the programmed functionalities can be easily demonstrated thanks to the variety of input and output peripherals.
+In the end, the product can be used as a smart and practical desk lamp.

+The mechanical part can be divided into two main components - the bottom box and the upper lamp.
+The outer parts of the box are laser-cut from plywood and include locking mechanisms.
+These are glued together with dispersion adhesive during construction, forming a sturdy foundation for the placement of other components.
+The core component of the upper lamp is 3D-printed, and the light diffuser is cut from frosted plexiglass.
+The connection between the box and the lamp is ensured by a 3D-printed beam located inside the box, which also secures the printed circuit boards (PCBs).
+The connection between the box and the lamp is facilitated by a plywood beam connected through flexible joints, with the lower joint having several locking positions.

+The main PCB (Printed Circuit Board) primarily features the ESP32 microcontroller, which is soldered onto it.
+Programming and power supply are provided through USB-C. The main PCB also includes buttons, touch buttons, a potentiometer, photoresistors, a temperature sensor, an OLED graphic display, and a buzzer.
+In the lamp, there is a PCB embedded with warm and cool white LEDs, as well as a series of addressable RGB LEDs.
+Additional LEDs of this kind are positioned at the rear on the beam, providing ambient lighting for the area behind the product.
+The product is modular, and the individual PCBs are connected via connectors, while remote peripherals are linked using cables.

+All peripherals were selected to create a product with many optional side functionalities.
+Thanks to these features, participants in the camp can develop their ability to algorithmize tasks and program.
+A software library was developed for the lessons, significantly simplifying the interaction with peripherals.
+Using this library, a sample software was created that allows the product to be used in its basic configuration.
+The product can be controlled through input peripherals or via Wi-Fi using a computer or smartphone connecting to an internally hosted web page.
+All of these features can be customized, and new functionalities can be added as per the user's desires.
+The device is programmed in Visual Studio Code using the C++ language and the esp32-arduino framework.

+The idea behind this project is for the product to serve as an everyday useful addition to a room, but with software that can be easily modified and expanded as envisioned by each owner.

 ## Licence
 * Obsah tohoto repozitáře mimo složku *Software* je sdílen pod licencí [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).